Sex/Gender Discrimination and Sexual Misconduct Policy

 Phone: (901) 843-3354

 Notifying the Title IX Coordinator of any incident of alleged Sex/Gender Discrimination or Sexual Misconduct will trigger an investigation into the alleged incident

 2. Report the incident to any Resident Assistant, Peer Advocate, faculty or staff member.
-However, the Counseling Center and Health Services staff are considered “confidential resources” staff.
+However, the Counseling Center staff, Health Services staff, and the Chaplain are considered “confidential resources” staff.

 It is important to know that, with the exception of the “confidential resources” staff listed below in Section XIII.B.1., all Rhodes faculty and staff are Mandatory Reporters and are required by the College to report any knowledge they receive of possible violations of this policy to the Title IX Coordinator.
 Mandatory Reporters must relay all known information about any reported policy violation, including but not limited to: the names of involved individuals, the nature of the incident, and the time and location of the incident.
 (See Section X for information about confidential and anonymous reporting.)